 As an aid for the review of WTSA Resolutions (and in preparation also for the ITU Plenipotentiary Conference 2018), this document maps WTSA Resolution onto PP Resolutions and WTDC Resolutions (where possible and when the same or similar subject areas are addressed) by extracting (some of) the relevant operational provisions (e.g. those ones relevant for TSB/TSB Director, and ITU-T).

+Note – Revision 1 of this document fixes a few inconsistencies.

 Areas of WTSA Resolutions having commonalities are summarized in Table 1 below.

 Table 1 – Summary of mapping of Resolutions